hsu-library-project-x/citing-insights-beta/server/README.md

 To run the application locally and in development mode, type into the terminal:

-npm run dev
+`npm run dev`

 This will launch the server at http://localhost:5000

 And the client (React application) at http://localhost:3000

-To stop the servers, type CTRL + C in the terminal that you are running npm run dev in.
+To stop the servers, press CTRL + C in the terminal that you are running `npm run dev` in.
 Note: This configuration is running nodemon, which allows for the server to restart any time it detects a change in a file(hot reloading).
 So, no need to bring down and bring up the server each time a change is made to a file, simply saving the file suffices.

 To deploy the application non-locally, follow the documentation here